department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/view-update-POA/research-design/usability-testing/view-rep-research-plan.md

 ### Hypothesis
 - Users will initially look for information about accredited representatives in the white quadrants
 - Users will expect to find their current representative in their profile.
+- Users  will find the presentation satifactory, but may want additional contact info.
 - Users will be able to find a link to eBenefits to update their representative but may not understand the process to do so.
 (For View functionality only)

 After search and appoint functionality is added: